 8) Include other material as desired, such as examples of catalogues, gallery guides, brochures, videos, or handouts, or information about related public programs and online content.

-Submit six (6) copies of the materials listed above, either as CDs or in clearly labeled 3-ring binders or folders.
-If you want the entry materials returned, include six (6) self-addressed, pre-paid return envelopes, or for submissions from outside of the United States, UPS or Fed-Ex prepaid return envelopes.
+Submit the material electronically or submit six (6) copies, either as DVDs or in clearly labeled 3-ring binders or folders.
+If you want the binders returned, include six (6) self-addressed, pre-paid return envelopes, or for submissions from outside of the United States, UPS or Fed-Ex prepaid return envelopes.

 Send electronic submissions to: email@example.com.